Installation of the replacement pipeline will likely take place between September 2022 and January 2023.

 Access to the park will be available throughout installation.

 Some of the existing pedestrian paths cross the construction working area.
-As such, a gate system will be implemented with priority given to pedestrians.
 When the works are crossing the footpath, a local diversion will be put in place, and once complete, the path will be reinstated, or a temporary surface installed until reinstatement is completed.

 Additional signage for diversions on to alternative existing paths will be put in place as appropriate in advance of any closures.